BtheGit/redux-redux/README.md

 }
 ```

-## Chapter 4: I see you but I can't reach you
+### Chapter 4: I see you but I can't reach you

-One of the thing we are doing right not is console logging our state when we want to see it.
+One of the thing we are doing right now is console logging our state when we want to see it.
 That doesn't really make sense since we can't actually use it in our program.
 Instead, we should be returning it whenever its requested so that whoever requested it can use it as they see fit.
 In fact, instead of having to make separate functions to return individual variables, let's just return the whole state object and let whoever called it have access to whatever information they want.
 And since we are effectively getting the state for whoever requested it and returning it to them (a getter) we can call this getState():

 ```javascript